Albert Severin Roche: Honours

-In 1920, with seven of his comrades, he carried the coffin of the Unknown Soldier at the ceremony at the Arc de Triomphe.
-Albert was a member of the French delegation to London in 1925 with General Henri Gouraud to attend the funeral of Field Marshall John French.
+In 1920, with seven of his comrades, Roche carried the coffin of the Unknown Soldier at the ceremony at the Arc de Triomphe.
+Roche was a member of the French delegation to London in 1925 with General Henri Gouraud to attend the funeral of Field Marshal John French.
 He and five representatives of the army were also invited to dine with King George V.

-Édouard Daladier, the prime minister of France, requested for full military honours be given to him at his funeral.
+Édouard Daladier, the prime minister of France, requested full military honours be given to him at his funeral.
 In 1971, Réauville erected a cenotaph to his memory in front of his family's house.
 Originally buried in Sorgues, Roche's body was transferred on September 22, 1967, to Saint-Véran Cemetery, in Avignon, in Vaucluse, where it still lies (square 40, north row, grave 15).
 A stela in his memory was inaugurated in Réauville in 1971 by Mayor Gabriel Jarniac.

 In 2018, La Poste issued a stamp in his memory.

-In 2023 the Swedish metal band Sabaton released the album 'Heroes Of The Great War' in which the song 'The First Soldier' was dedicated to him.
+In 2023, the Swedish metal band Sabaton released the album Heroes of the Great War, on which the song "The First Soldier" was dedicated to him.